thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 sudo apt update
 ```

-Install the available updates with the follow command.
+Install the available updates with the following command.
 It is recommended to update before installing new packages.
 ```
 sudo apt upgrade
 ```